zhouer/Sidekick/docs/python-development.md

 ### 3.0.
 Communication Channel Abstraction

-The library now uses an abstract communication channel interface to support different communication methods:
+The library uses an abstract communication channel interface to support different communication methods:

 *   **`CommunicationChannel` (Abstract Base Class):** Defined in `channel.py`, this abstract class provides the interface that all communication channel implementations must follow.
 It includes methods for connecting, sending messages, closing the connection, and handling incoming messages.

 *   **`WebSocketChannel` Implementation:** Defined in `websocket_channel.py`, this class implements the `CommunicationChannel` interface using WebSockets.
 It's used in standard Python environments and communicates with the Sidekick server via WebSocket.

-*   **`PyodideMessageChannel` Implementation:** Defined in `pyodide_channel.py`, this class implements the `CommunicationChannel` interface using the JavaScript MessageChannel API.
+*   **`PyodideChannel` Implementation:** Defined in `pyodide_channel.py`, this class implements the `CommunicationChannel` interface using direct JavaScript functions (`sendHeroMessage` and `registerSidekickMessageHandler`).
 It's used when the library is running in a Pyodide environment (Python in the browser).

 *   **Factory Function (`create_communication_channel`):** This function in `channel.py` detects the environment and creates the appropriate communication channel implementation.
-It checks if the code is running in Pyodide and returns either a `PyodideMessageChannel` or a `WebSocketChannel` accordingly.
+It checks if the code is running in Pyodide and returns either a `PyodideChannel` or a `WebSocketChannel` accordingly.

 ### 3.1.
 Connection Management & Lifecycle (`connection.py`)